stormeyes/potato/README.md

 * model
 Model layer is the most confuse part in the MVC,sometimes you will found the db class has done so well that you do not need to create model class anymore.
-Indeed,the db class has wrapped basic CURD operations as select(),insert(),update(),delete() method.In most of cases the model class just simply do nothing but return $this->select()/update()/detele()
+Indeed,the db class has wrapped basic CURD operations as select(),insert(),update(),delete() method.In most cases the model class just simply do nothing but return $this->select()/update()/detele()

 ###API
 * sample-site
 If you download the sourcecode from github,you will find somecode in site folder.
-Yelp,that's the real website codes to tell you how to use this frmawork
+Yelp,that's the real website codes to tell you how to use this framework

 * SQL injection
 Don't PANIC.